-We will collect your email address so that we can provide you with a transcript of our chat.
-By doing this you give the adviser permission to email the transcript to you, including any personal or sensitive information you’ve given.
+We will collect your email address so that we can provide you with a transcript of our chat and or written confirmation of advice.
+By doing this you give the adviser permission to email the transcript and or written confirmation of advice to you, including any personal or sensitive information you’ve given.

 We will only ask for further personal information regarding your client, such as name, date of birth etc., if we are able to refer your client to one of our internal departments for ongoing help so that they have initial information to help with their issue.
 We may also ask you for information under our Safeguarding policy if you tell us that you, a vulnerable adult or child is at risk of harm so that we can alert the appropriate authorities if necessary.

 By providing us with this information you give us your consent to record and pass on this information as outlined.

 Shelter & SnapEngage (the web chat software provider)

 By you providing information to us during your web chat or telephone call with us.

 First and foremost your information will be used to help us to understand your issue and provide advice.
 We also use unnamed information (with no personal details) to help us understand which different problems are affecting our clients and from where and how people are contacting us.